azerella/rollup-plugin-manifest-json/README.md

 The key values you wish to add or modify to the existing `manifest.json` file.
 For a full list of key values to use [see here.](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json)

+### output

+_Optional_

+Type: `string`

+Default: `manifest.json`

+Unique output directory to write the manifest file to, useful for building your app outside of the root rollup folder.

 ## Contributors

 Don't be scared to raise an issue or a pull request!
 Any contributions, no matter how big or small will land your picture here and be greatly appreciated ❤️